loveencounterflow/pipedreams/README.md

   to be re-input into the top of the pipeline, and since there's no telling in advance how long a Collatz sequence will be for a given integer, it is, in the general case, insufficient to build a pipeline made from a (necessarily finite) repetitive sequence of copies of those individual transforms.

-  This is where *data events* come in:
+Thus, classical streams cannot easily model this kind of processing.

 * The idea of **datoms**—short for *data atoms*, a term borrowed from [Rich Hickey's Datomic](https://www.infoq.com/articles/Datomic-Information-Model)—is